-Here you can read about members of our volunteer team, what they do and why they enjoy volunteering for The Charity.
-Julie is one of our Collection Tin Coordinators.
+Our volunteers play a vital role in helping us to achieve our goals.
+Read about members of our volunteer team, what they do and why they enjoy volunteering for The Charity.

-This charity is close to my heart because 15 years ago on 2 June, I lost my mom to a brain tumour.
+This charity is close to my heart because I lost my mom to a brain tumour.
 My mom was only 62 and she was my best friend!
 18 months after this, her close friend who she used to work with phoned me to say that she now had a brain tumour and within two years – she passed away.

-On starting my volunteering with The Brain Tumour Charity I was offered any one of a possible four positions but the one I chose was to be a Collection Tin Co-ordinator as it meant that I could continue making the most of my outgoing skills as well as to continue to work as part of a team.
+On starting my volunteering with The Brain Tumour Charity I chose to be a Collection Tin Co-ordinator as it meant that I could continue making the most of my outgoing skills as well as to continue to work as part of a team.